-We have audited the accompanying statements of net assets available for benefits of Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees (the Plan) as of December 31, 2018 and 2017, the related statement of changes in net assets available for benefits for the year ended December 31, 2018, and the related notes and schedule (collectively referred to as the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees as of December 31, 2018 and 2017, and the changes in net assets available for benefits for the year ended December 31, 2018, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statement of net assets available for benefits of Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees (the Plan) as of December 31, 2021, and the related notes (collectively referred to as the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the net assets available for benefits of Rent-A-Center East, Inc. Retirement Savings Plan for Puerto Rico Employees as of December 31, 2021, in conformity with accounting principles generally accepted in the United States of America.